This section provides information on other international social security agreements concluded by Switzerland.

 Agreements with third countries (outside the EU/EFTA)

-Switzerland has concluded bilateral social security agreements with the following states: Australia, Bosnia and Herzegovina*, Brazil, Canada (including Quebec), Chile, China, South Korea, the United States, India, Israel, Japan, Kosovo, Macedonia, Montenegro, the Philippines, the Republic of San Marino, Serbia, Tunisia, Turkey and Uruguay (see attached table).
+Switzerland has concluded bilateral social security agreements with the following states: Albania, Australia, Bosnia and Herzegovina*, Brazil, Canada (including Quebec), Chile, China, South Korea, the United States, India, Israel, Japan, Kosovo, Macedonia, Montenegro, the Philippines, the Republic of San Marino, Serbia, Tunisia, Turkey United Kingdom and Uruguay (see attached table).

-The agreement with Tunisia came into effect on 1 October 2022.
+The social security agreement with Albania came into effect on 1 October 2023.
 This agreement concerns the AHV, IV and UV areas, with only indirect effects on health insurance.

-For workers posted to Tunisia from Switzerland, as well as non-working accompanying family members, the continued duration of health insurance in Switzerland corresponds to the posting duration specified in the relevant agreement (5 years for dependent employees, 2 years for self-employed).
+For workers posted to Albania from Switzerland, as well as non-working accompanying family members, the continued duration of health insurance in Switzerland corresponds to the posting duration specified in the relevant agreement (2 years maximum).
 If these persons are compulsorily insured against illness in Tunisia, they can apply for exemption from compulsory health insurance in Switzerland, provided that they have equivalent cover for treatment in Switzerland.

-Workers posted from Tunisia to Switzerland, as well as non-working accompanying family members, are subject to Swiss compulsory health insurance.
+Workers posted from Albania to Switzerland, as well as non-working accompanying family members, are subject to Swiss compulsory health insurance.
 They can apply for exemption, provided that their employer ensures equivalent insurance cover.

 Agreements with European countries